 New Student Orientation

 Welcome to the College of Arts & Sciences Orientation for first-year and transfer students.
 This website contains important information and resources to help you create a first semester schedule.
-A team of advising deans, departmental faculty and staff, as well as peer ambassadors (for first-year students) are ready to assist you through this process.
+A team of advising deans, departmental faculty and staff, as well as peer ambassadors are ready to assist you through this process.

 The academic calendar includes important dates and deadlines for the academic year.
 Make sure to refer to this calendar when planning for your semester.